nikhkrish555/FluxCodingExercise/README.md

 ## Usage
 Clone this repository to your machine

-To run tests from IDE
+To run tests from IDE (Recommended approach to run tests)
 * Open this maven project on your IDE
 * Build the project
 * Open TradeMeAppUsedCarsTests.class and execute the JUnit tests